Last updated: June 19, 2026

 Calling WV PATH or DoHS

 “I left an unsafe situation and need food, health coverage, and possible cash or emergency help.
-Can you screen me for SNAP, Medicaid or WVCHIP, WV WORKS, Emergency Assistance, and LIEAP if it is open?”
+Can you screen me for SNAP, Medicaid or WVCHIP, WV WORKS, LIEAP if it is open, and child care help?”

 “I am asking about my VAWA housing rights.
 I need the emergency transfer plan and the self-certification form.
 I also need my information kept confidential and want to know who handles these requests.”